Contrasting FIGS (FIGS) and Its Rivals

 |2.50

-FIGS currently has a consensus price target of $33.46, indicating a potential upside of 247.11%.
-As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 47.31%.
-Given FIGS’s stronger consensus rating and higher probable upside, equities research analysts clearly believe FIGS is more favorable than its peers.
+FIGS presently has a consensus price target of $26.23, indicating a potential upside of 194.73%.
+As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 58.87%.
+Given FIGS’s stronger consensus rating and higher probable upside, research analysts clearly believe FIGS is more favorable than its competitors.

 Profitability

-This table compares FIGS and its peers’ net margins, return on equity and return on assets.
+This table compares FIGS and its competitors’ net margins, return on equity and return on assets.

 |Net Margins